EU Flight Compensation: Your Air Passenger Rights

 The amount of compensation passengers are entitled to depends on a lot of factors including the distance traveled and the amount of time you are delayed reaching your final destination.

-EU Airline Compensation – Which Flights are Covered by EC 261?
+EU Flight Compensation – Which Flights are Covered by EC 261?

 When it comes to EU Airline Compensation, it’s beneficial to know which flights are covered by EC 261.
 Most routes within Europe are covered.
 This includes not only EU airspace, but also Iceland, Norway, Switzerland and the so-called “outermost regions” (French Guiana and Martinique, Mayotte, Guadeloupe and La Réunion, Saint-Martin, Madeira and the Azores, and the Canary Islands).